I-AlanF90/netexecspray/README.md

 This was built because:
 - I got tired of copy/pasting `nxc smb …`, `nxc winrm …`, `nxc rdp …`
 - I am lazy
-- I am not that smart, so I automate my own mistakes
+- It's perfect for HTB, OSCP prep.

-If you’re smarter than me, feel free to improve it 🙂
+Any one is welcome to improve it 🙂

 ---